databrickslabs/dbldatagen/README.md

 # Building the code

-Our recommended mechanism for building the code is to use a conda based development process.

-To use this, perform the following commands:
-  - `make create-dev-env` from the main project directory
-  - activate the conda environment - e.g `conda activate dbl_testdatagenerator`
-  - install the necessary dependencies in your conda environment via `make install-dev-dependencies`

-  use the following to build and run the tests with a coverage report
-  - Run  ` make test-with-html-report` from the main project directory.
+Dependencies are maintained by [Pipenv](https://pipenv.pypa.io/).
+In order to start with depelopment, you should install `pipenv` and `pyenv`.

-Use the following command to make the distributable:
-  - Run `make dist` from the main project directory
-  - The resulting wheel file will be placed in the `dist` subdirectory
+Use `make test-with-html-report` to build and run the tests with a coverage report.
+Use `make dist` to make the distributable.
+The resulting wheel file will be placed in the `dist` subdirectory.

 ## Creating the HTML documentation

 Run `make docs` from the main project directory.

 The main html document will be in the file (relative to the root of the build directory) `./python/docs/docs/build/html/index.html`